Why Most CRM Dashboards Don’t Reflect True Revenue Reality

 What Revenue Intelligence Actually Measures

-Instead of vanity metrics, RI focuses on predictive indicators:
+Instead of vanity metrics, revenue intelligence focuses on:

 How to Audit Your CRM Dashboard for Revenue Reality

-3. Does it weigh pipeline value by probability?
-If not, you are over‑counting pipeline and under‑preparing for actual revenue.
+3. Does it weigh the pipeline by probability?

 The Path to True Revenue Visibility

-Moving from dashboard illusion to revenue reality requires three deliberate shifts:
+Moving from dashboard illusion to revenue clarity requires three shifts:

 Conclusion: From Dashboard Blindness to Revenue Clarity